menzow/RadaeePDF-Cordova/README.md

 # RadaeePDF-Cordova Plugin

-The repository has been moved to https://github.com/gearit/RadaeePDF-Cordova

-The new one contains sources for both Android and iOS.
+The repository has been forked from https://github.com/gearit/RadaeePDF-Cordova It contains sources for Android.

 ## License